Getting Started (Beta)¶

-The GCP provider plugin is an optional package which can be installed in addition to the base Cloud Custodian application.
-It provides the ability to write policies which interact with GCP related resources.
+The GCP provider (Beta) is an optional package which can be installed to enable writing policies which interact with GCP related resources.

 Install GCP Plugin¶